 Hydraulic Pumps and Motors Over-Pressurization Effects

-When there is an increase, beyond the pump design maximum pressure, in the hydraulic system, it will result in pump over-pressurization.
+When there is an increase beyond the pump design maximum pressure in the hydraulic system, it will result in pump over-pressurisation.
 If this happens, it can also have a domino effect on other hydraulic parts and components within the system.

 1. Mechanical Hydraulic System Damage

-Over-pressurization adds increased pressure on motors, cylinders, hoses, and other system components.
-This can lead to an increased rate of wear and tear leading them to fail prematurely.
+Over-pressurisation adds increased pressure on motors, cylinders, hoses, and other system components.
+This can lead to an increased rate of wear and tear, leading them to fail prematurely.
 The excess pressure can also cause buckling of smaller metal parts and components, such as cylinder rods, leading to catastrophic system failure.

 2. Hydraulic System Parts Separation

 Certain parts in the system can begin to come apart because of the excessive pressure.
 O-rings, hose connections, pumps, and other parts may burst.